Support for the Next Generation Development

 Holding "Lemon Classes"

-POKKA SAPPORO Food & Beverage's lemon product business aims to contribute to people's healthy and enriched dietary life and delivers on-site classes about lemons so that children can have fun and increase their interest in food.
-Research has shown that citric acid, which is abundant in lemons, has a “chelating effect” that makes calcium easier to absorb into the body, and that regularly taking lemons can help reduce physical fatigue.
-The class program incorporates experiments and quizzes to learn about healthy values of lemons, which are recommended for children in their growing period, while having fun at the same time.
-The program also introduces children to the history and food culture of lemons, which they may not be familiar with, thereby broadening their knowledge of food.
+POKKA SAPPORO Food & Beverage's lemon business aims to contribute to a healthy and enriched dietary life and delivers fun on-site classes that increase interest in food through lemons.
+Research has shown that citric acid, which is abundant in lemons, has a “chelating effect” that makes it easier for calcium to be absorbed into the body, and that regular intake of lemons can help reduce fatigue.
+The class program incorporates experiments and quizzes to provide enjoyable learning about these benefits of lemons, which are recommended for growing children.
+The program also introduces children to the history and food culture of lemons, which they may be less familiar with, thereby broadening their knowledge of food.

-POKKA SAPPORO Food & Beverage began full-fledged delivery of the classes in 2022 and conducted them at more than 100 schools during 2023.
-In a post-survey of teachers and school staff, the program received high ratings in terms of satisfaction, ease of understanding, and other factors.
+POKKA SAPPORO Food & Beverage began full-fledged delivery of the classes in 2022 and conducted them at more than 100 schools during 2024, as in 2023.
+In post-class surveys of teachers and school staff, the program received high ratings in terms of satisfaction, ease of understanding, and other factors.

-The nutrition education activities of Lemon Classes were first recognized as a “Nutrition Education Promoting Company/Organization” in 2023 by the Japan Society for Nutrition Education and have been recognized for two consecutive years (as of 2024).
+The food and nutrition education (Shokuiku) activities of the Lemon Class were first certified as those of a “Shokuiku Promoting Company / Organization” in FY2023 by the Japanese Society of Shokuiku and have been certified for three consecutive years (as of 2025).

 Holding “Space Classes”